How to Make Meringue

 Spread meringue over the filling and seal to the edges of pie crust.
 Bake according to recipe directions.
 Cool pie on a wire rack in a draft-free area for 1 hour.
 Chill for 3 hours before cutting.
 Store in the refrigerator.

 How to Make Meringue Cups

-Line a baking sheet with parchment paper.
-Drop meringue into mounds on the paper.
-Using the back of a spoon, make an indentation in the center of each mound to form a 3-in. cup.
+For meringue cups, line a baking sheet with parchment paper.
+Drop meringue onto mounds on the paper.
+Using the back of a spoon, make a well in the center of each mound to form a 3-in. cup.

-Bake according to recipe.
-After drying in the oven for 1 hour, remove meringues to cool completely on baking sheet.
-Carefully remove meringues from paper and store in an airtight container at room temperature for up to 2 days.
+Bake as the recipe directs.
+After drying in the oven, remove meringues to a baking sheet to cool completely.
+Once cooled, store in an airtight container at room temperature up to 2 days.

 How to Make Meringue Peaks

 Make easy work of this fancy decorating technique by using an offset spatula to create the peaks.
 Gently touch the spatula to the meringue and then quickly pull it back.
 The meringue will come to a point.

 Pavlova recipes feature a light-as-air layer of meringue that forms the base for the filling.
 Here's how to make the meringue:

 Beat meringue ingredients (refer to your recipe) until stiff glossy peaks form.
 To make sure the sugar is dissolved, rub a little meringue between your fingers—it should feel silky smooth.

 Line a baking sheet with parchment paper.
 Trace a 9-in. circle on the parchment paper; invert paper.